Choccy-vr/Boot/README.md

 # Boot
-Boot is a hackathon where teens from around the world come together to build their own operating systems — from the ground up or from something already great.
+Boot is a ysws where teens from around the world come together to build their own operating systems.
+Either from scratch or base it on an existing OS.

-Whether you're going completely custom with LFS or Buildroot, or remixing a distro like Ubuntu into something entirely your own, the choice is yours.

-Throughout the event, participants will make, test, and vote on each other’s OSes.
-Oh — and there might be some sweet prizes along the way (Maybe lol).

-Put simply?
-Build your OS.
-Get prizes.
+Then get hardware to run your OS.

+Make an OS, Get hardware to run it!